EmpowerPlastic/empowerchain/docs/tokenomics/overview.md

 # Tokenomics Overview

-The EmpowerChain tokenomics are designed to make the native network utility token, $MPWR, a useful and valuable asset for all participants in the EmpowerChain ecosystem.
-This is important for long-term development and maintenance, but more importantly, to ensure that the token is a viable incentive for actors in the waste sector to participate.
+The EmpowerChain tokenomics are designed to make the native network utility token, $MPWR, a useful asset for all participants in the EmpowerChain ecosystem.
+This is important for long-term development and maintenance, as well as to ensure that the token is a viable incentive for actors in the waste sector to participate.

-**Disclaimer**: The tokenomics are subject to change and might get updated before launch.
-The tokenomics are also subject to governance, and can be changed by governance at any time after launch.
+**Disclaimer**: The tokenomics are subject to change through governance, but the following is presented as the initial plan for the tokenomics.

 ## Token overview